Stephen Loomis scored multiple goals in all four games and led all Pepperdine players with 10 over the course of the weekend

 Photos of the Waves' 12-7 victory over Air Force at Raleigh Runnels Memorial Pool.

-Rodriguez will serve as the Director of Operations under his former head coach at Pepperdine, Dr. Terry Schroeder, starting in the 2013 campaign.
-As the interim co-head coach of the Waves in 2012, Rodriguez helped Pepperdine to an 11-13 overall record and the team achieved a No. 4 national ranking during the regular season.
+As the interim co-head coach of the Waves in 2012, Rodriguez helped Pepperdine to an 11-13 overall record and the team achieved a national ranking as high as #4 during the regular season.

-During his first stint as an assistant coach at Pepperdine, Rodriguez (known more familiarly around the pool as `Willo') helped the Waves to an overall record of 40-27 and a pair of national top-10 rankings.
+During his first stint as an assistant coach at Pepperdine, Rodriguez helped the Waves to an overall record of 40-27 and a pair of national top-10 rankings.
 Rodriguez stayed within the collegiate water polo coaching fold since leaving Pepperdine, spending the 2009-10 season as the assistant women's water polo coach at Rio Hondo College and the 2010-12 seasons as an assistant men's and women's water polo coach at USC (the Trojans won two national championships during that time).

 During his two-season playing career at Pepperdine in 2001 and 2002, Rodriguez was known as one of the team's top drivers and helped the Waves compile a 30-16 overall record.
 The 2002 campaign saw the Waves post a 16-10 overall record and a first-place finish in the Mountain Pacific Sports Federation with a 7-1 mark.
 The Waves ended that year with a #3 national ranking.